cilium/cilium/Documentation/network/servicemesh/ingress.rst

 ..
 Note::

-    The ingress controller creates a service of LoadBalancer type, so your environment will need to support this.
+    The ingress controller creates a Service of LoadBalancer type, so your environment will need to support this.

 Cilium allows you to specify load balancer mode for the Ingress resource: